-Operative income Capital gains Timing 90% or more of distributable income.
-Included in operative income.
-Depends on Articles of -Association.
+Operative income Capital gains Timing 90% or more of distributable income Included in operative income Depends on Articles of -Association

-Strictly, there are no legal or regulatory requirements for a REIT to distribute any pre-determined A REIT must distribute 90% or more of distributable income.
-(Self- managed REIT must distribute 50% or more distributable income until the end of 2018)
+A REIT must distribute 90% or more of distributable income.
+(Self- managed REIT must distribute 50% or more distributable income until the end of 2018).